sagar87/spatialproteomics/README.md

 ## Getting Started

-Please refer to the [documentation](https://sagar87.github.io/spatialproteomics).
-For a more interactive learning experience, you can also check out [this workshop](https://github.com/MeyerBender/spatialproteomics_workshop).
+Please refer to the [documentation](https://sagar87.github.io/spatialproteomics) for details on the API and tutorials.

 ## Installation